Dairy Free Spinach Artichoke Dip

 What size casserole dish to use

-For this recipe you will want at least an 8X8 casserole dish or you can use a large cast iron skillet or other oven safe skillet to make this a one pot meal.
+For this recipe you will want at least an 8X8 casserole dish (check to be sure it can withstand the broiler) or you can use a large cast iron skillet or other oven safe skillet to make this a one pot meal.

 Can you make this in advance?